l-135/Group-Project/README.md

 7.If it is game over the game will restart itself and you will be taken to the start screen.

 8.Restart the game by yourself by refreashing the website.

+9.In order to use the attack block, more than 5 lines need to be broken.
 # Player 1
 1. Move to left = a
 2. Move to the right = d